Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 At the About Us view we will describe the Strasbourg Flutter Meetup Group and the motivation why we developed this classifier.

-#### Classifier Introduction
+#### Classifier Introduction & Classifier Precondition

 Allows a deeper explanation of the classifier and to make sure that the user is aware of the specific definitions, implementing rules and the status of its device.
 The user shall proof that, by confirming the understanding of the definitions, implementing rules and the status of its device.

 #### Classifier

 The classifier view allows the user classify its device and to interrupt the process in order to check definitions and implementing rules.

 ### Wire frame